farshidhesami/machine_learning_01/README.md

       - Database Schema Definition: In the context of databases, a schema.
       - API Specification: For APIs, a schema.yaml file could be used to describe the API's structure .
       - Data Interchange Formats: In contexts where data is exchanged between different systems, a schema.

-- 21- C- update params.yaml : Just write a something in this phase like : key : val just fill a page .
+- 21- "C"- update params.yaml : Just write a something in this phase like : key : val just fill a page .

-- 22- D- update the entity :  add code in "config.yaml" as a data_ingestion and then add code in "01_data_ingestion.ipynb".
+- 22- "D"- update the entity :  add code in "config.yaml" as a data_ingestion and then add code in "01_data_ingestion.ipynb".

 - 23- Go to "constants" folder and inside in '__init__.py' write a code "CONFIG_FILE_PATH & PARAMS_FILE_PATH & SCHEMA_FILE_PATH ".

 - 24- Continue coding in "01_data_ingestion.ipynb" add a code " from mlProject.constants import * ".
       - * means read all code in constants/__init__.py.

 - 25- Continue coding in "01_data_ingestion.ipynb" update " class ConfigurationManager " and " DataIngestionConfig".

 - 26- Continue coding in "01_data_ingestion.ipynb" update "components" and "pipeline".

-- 17- See artifacts folder and we have a "data_ingestion and data.zip and winequality-red.csv"
+- 27- See artifacts folder and we have a "data_ingestion and data.zip and winequality-red.csv"

 - "NoteBook file finished" .